Rikkopanda/Oester_zwammen_meet_en_regel/README.md

 ## Oyster growing automation project
 the goal of this project is to improve the measuring and controlling the process of growing mushrooms in a controlled environment

-summary of the biological process;
+**summary of the process**

-Oyster mushroom growing is done in a dark room,
+Oyster mushroom growing is done in a dark room.

-first the seeds are put in a mixture of organic material with 'koffiedik' wood chips can be added for increasing co2 the beginning phase is called spreading('sporen'), a lot of co2 will be in the air which is suitable condition in this phase.
+First the seeds are put in a mixture of organic material The incubation period the mushroom mycelium grow and spread through the substrate.

-the next phase is growing slowly, co2 level[ppm] should be around 400-500
+Aftter that the next phase is fruiting, the relative humidity should be high, between 80%-95% and they need a lot of fresh air thus keeping the co2 level low.

-the growing of the mushroom is influenced by co2, temperature and moisture.
+The growing of the mushroom is influenced by co2, temperature and moisture.

-the controlling can be done by various instruments, letting in fresh air from outside by a vent with a ventilator. this affects; co2, temp and moisture
+The controlling can be done by various instruments;

+ventilator: letting in fresh air from outside trough a vent.

+this affects; co2, temp and moisture;

 co2: typically outside air is 400 ppm

 temp: based on the season, weather and timeofday

 moisture: based on the season, weather and timeofday

 air conditioner:
 temperature: it cools the air, hot air gets vented outside
 moisture: air conditioner causes dry air as byproduct

-co2: ?
+air humidifier:

-moist air generator (vernevellaar): vibrating metal plate in shallow water creates tiny droplets in the air, a simple ventilator spreads it further in the room.
+vibrating metal plate in shallow water creates tiny droplets in the air, a simple ventilator spreads it further in the room.
 moisture: increases moisture